 IPG provides innovative solutions in nuclear decommissioning and other applications, where cutting of metal pipes, cylinders and other structures is done in a highly contaminated environment posing health and safety risks.

-IPG’s CEO Dr. Valentin Gapontsev and members of the Research and Development are frequent invited speakers at international conferences and events.
+IPG’s CEO Dr. Valentin Gapontsev and members of the Research and Development are frequently invited speakers at international conferences and events.

 IPG and its employees are long-term supporters of local food banks, veterans’ groups, educational groups, and actively supports 88 different local charities in the US alone.

-Through internships and on-the-job training, IPG develops new generations of physicists at IPG Corporate University.
+Through internships and on-the-job training, IPG develops new generations of physicists at IPG's Corporate University.

 We regularly conduct tours for local high schools, vocational schools, universities, academic specialty groups, and colleges.
 Some employees participate on higher education advisory boards.
 We offer six scholarships through local high schools for seniors entering STEM programs.
 In the United Kingdom, IPG has a history of sponsoring Master's degree and Ph.D. level physicists at Imperial College, London.